KOSASIH/pi-velocity-core/README.md

 - Access to in-memory cache databases
 - Support for managing local cache

-# Installation
-The recommended way to install Pi Velocity Core is by using pip as [follows](instal.sh)

-# Getting Started
-Pi Velocity Core just needs to be imported to be activated.
-For example, the following program will start using cached DNS responses after the first request.

-# Managing Local Cache
-The cache can be stored locally.
-None of the following methods return anything or take arguments, just call them at will.

-# Manually Caching Hostnames
-A hostname can be cached manually as follows:

-# Accessing Database
-In-memory cache databases can be accessed withpi_velocity_core.get_db() and pi_velocity_core.get_records() methods.

 # License
 Pi Velocity Core is released under the [MIT license](LICENSE.md)